kevinkub/homebridge-aedes/README.md

 ## Tools

-The heavylifting of this plugin is done by [Aedes](https://github.com/moscajs/aedes), which is a complete implementation of an MQTT broker in Node.js.
+The heavy lifting of this plugin is done by [Aedes](https://github.com/moscajs/aedes), which is a complete implementation of an MQTT broker in Node.js.
 Data can be persisted to disk using [aedes-persistence-nedb](https://github.com/ovhemert/aedes-persistence-nedb) to make it possible to restart Homebridge or the device it is running on without information loss.